cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

 {% include cockroachcloud/filter-tabs/create-cluster-cloud.md %}

-This page walks you through the process of creating a CockroachDB {{ site.data.products.advanced }} cluster using the [Cloud Console](httrps://cockroachlabs.cloud).
+This page guides you through the process of creating a CockroachDB {{ site.data.products.advanced }} cluster using the [Cloud Console](httrps://cockroachlabs.cloud).
 To use the Cloud API instead, refer to [Create a New Cluster]({% link cockroachcloud/cloud-api.md %}#create-a-new-cluster).

 Only [CockroachDB {{ site.data.products.cloud }} Org Administrators]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) or users with Cluster Creator / Cluster Admin roles assigned at organization scope can create clusters.
 If you are a Developer and need to create a cluster, contact your CockroachDB {{ site.data.products.cloud }} Administrator.